 Tips for using moisture-absorbing products such as DampRid

-• Use in conjunction with fans to speed up drying (this is likely not suitable if you are using the moisture-absorbing product in an enclosed space such as a wardrobe).
+- Use in conjunction with fans to speed up drying if possible (likely not suitable if you're using the moisture-absorbing product in an enclosed space such as a wardrobe).

 Stock images: Getty, unless otherwise stated.